mpacula/COSMOS/doc/source/intro.rst

 Python Library
 ______________

-* Submit batches of jobs to a cluster in parallel (support for :term:`DRMAA` enabled :term:`DRMS` such as SGE, LSF, PBS/Torque, and Condor)
+* Submit stages of jobs to a cluster in parallel (support for :term:`DRMAA` enabled :term:`DRMS` such as SGE, LSF, PBS/Torque, and Condor)
-* Wait for batches to finish before proceeding to the next step
+* Wait for stages to finish before proceeding to the next step
 * Keep track of job outputs
 * Written in python which is easy to learn, powerful, and popular.
 A programmer with limited experience can write begin writing Cosmos workflows right away.